Cooldude786/Clipz/README.md

 - **Interactive User Interface:** The intuitive UI built with Angular 15 and TailwindCSS offers a smooth navigation experience for users.

-- **Speedy Performance:** Leveraging WebAssembly and Rust, Clips ensures speedy performance, even with high-quality video playback.
+- **Speedy Performance:** Leveraging WebAssembly and Rust, Clipz ensures speedy performance, even with high-quality video playback.

-- **Secure and Reliable:** Backed by Firebase, Clips guarantees the security and reliability necessary for an enjoyable user experience.
+- **Secure and Reliable:** Backed by Firebase, Clipz guarantees the security and reliability necessary for an enjoyable user experience.

 ## Tech Stack

-- **Angular 15**: Leveraging the power of Angular 15, Clips delivers a seamless and responsive user experience.
+- **Angular 15**: Leveraging the power of Angular 15, Clipz delivers a seamless and responsive user experience.
 The framework's advanced features ensure smooth navigation and efficient data handling.

 - **Tailwind CSS**: The UI is styled using Tailwind CSS, providing a visually appealing and modern design.
 Tailwind's utility-first approach allows for rapid development and easy customization.